Research in Post-Apartheid South Africa

 While these policy changes may not support the specific teens who opened up to our RAs in the data collection process, we must accept these strides as worthwhile.
 Moreover, we must focus on affecting positive change in the short- and long-term, while empowering and learning from our local partners in the process.

 Neha is currently a Global Health Corps Fellow in Kigali, Rwanda.
-The InterExchange Foundation Christianson Grant supported her 10-month volunteer service with the Youth Pulse Project in South Africa.
+The InterExchange Foundation Christianson Fellowship supported her 10-month volunteer service with the Youth Pulse Project in South Africa.

 Learn about life abroad